Top 5 health benefits of cranberries

 What are cranberries?

-Discover our full range of health benefit guides or, check out some of our best cranberry recipes, from our porridge with beetroot, apple and cranberry compote & toasted hazelnuts to our pumpkin, cranberry and red onion tagine.
+Discover our full range of health benefit guides or check out some of our best cranberry recipes, from our porridge with beetroot, apple & cranberry compote & toasted hazelnuts to pumpkin, cranberry & red onion tagine.

 An 80g serving of fresh cranberries provides:

-Either an 80g serving of fresh cranberries or a single glass of 150ml of unsweetened cranberry juice counts as one of your five-a-day.
-However, as with all juices only one glass counts and consuming more will not increase your contribution to your 5 a day intake.
-Take a look at our printable infographic to discover what counts as 5-a-day.
+Either an 80g serving of fresh cranberries or a single glass of 150ml unsweetened cranberry juice counts as one of your five-a-day.
+However, as with all juices, only one glass counts and consuming more will not provide further contributions to your five-a-day intake.
+Take a look at our printable infographic to discover what counts towards your five-a-day.

 1. Rich in antioxidant compounds